justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 Check the Scalaz tests to see very similar code in action.

-### Summary
+### The End

 This has been a small sample of how Monoids can help simplify your code, and make easier to compose.
 Thank you for reading this post, please let me know via the links at the top if you have any questions or comments!

 For more reading on Monoids check the books below.
-There is also a very nice conference talk by Markus Haulck that shows some really nice composition with Monoids:
+I also highly recommend this conference talk by Markus Haulck that shows some nice composition tricks Monoids
 [When Everything Fits: The Beauty of Composition - Markus Hauck](https://youtu.be/sHV4qhbZHgo)

 ### Footnotes